 Have the courage to think differently and work differently

 Create the conditions for people to feel motivated by their work

 Our Anti-Leadership Training is available to any organisation, no matter how large or small.
 The training is aimed at organisations with a strong social purpose.
 Up to 12 members from an organisation can be part of the cohort, and we strongly recommend this be a mixture of junior and senior staff.
-Out training is suitable for people who are prepared to be challenged and to leave their egos at the door.
+Our training is suitable for people who are prepared to be challenged and to leave their egos at the door.

-What research is the Anti-Leadership Training based on?
+What research is it based on?